On quantum superpositions of graphs, no-signalling and covariance: Introduction

-{\em A view from physics.} A striking feature of most quantum gravity approaches is that spacetime can be in a superposition of macroscopic (semi)classical geometries.
-This genuine quantum gravitational effect already takes place by quantum manipulating weakly gravitating non-relativistic matter \cite{Christodouloupossibilitylaboratoryevidence2019}.
-The past few years have seen a concentrated effort to devise and implement experiments that ought to confirm or invalidate this phenomenon \cite{BoseSpinEntanglementWitness2017,BoseMASSIVE2018,MarshmanLocalityEntanglementTableTop2019} \cite{Christodouloupossibilityexperimentaldetection2018b} Superposition of macroscopic geometries are the subject of recent intense discussion also in the context of quantum causal structures \cite{ChiribellaQuantumcomputationsdefinite2013,ZychBellTheoremTemporal2017,PaunkovicCausalordersquantum2019}.
-These lines of research bring a quantum informational perspective to quantum gravitational physics.
-This cross fertilisation deserves to be explored further.
+{\em The view from physics.} A striking feature of most approaches to quantizing gravity is that spacetime is allowed to be in superposition of macroscopic (semi)classical geometries.
+This genuine quantum gravitational effect ought to take place already when quantum manipulating weakly gravitating, non-relativistic matter \cite{Christodouloupossibilitylaboratoryevidence2019}.
+The past few years have seen a concentrated effort to devise and implement experiments that ought to confirm or invalidate this phenomenon \cite{BoseSpinEntanglementWitness2017,BoseMASSIVE2018,Christodouloupossibilityexperimentaldetection2018b,MarshmanLocalityEntanglementTableTop2019}.
+Superposition of macroscopic geometries are also the subject of recent intense discussion in the context of indefinite causal structures \cite{ZychBellTheoremTemporal2017,PaunkovicCausalordersquantum2019}, shedding a quantum informational perspective upon quantum gravitational physics.

-Several approaches to quantum gravity employ graphs as the topological skeleton on which the theory is built.
+Numerous approaches to quantum gravity employ graphs as the topological skeleton on which the theory is built.
 Notable examples are loop quantum gravity, causal dynamical triangulations, causal sets and tensor models.
-The description of a superposition of spacetimes would then involve a superposition of graphs.
-The question arises, what is the appropriate mathematical framework to describe graph superpositions, and in particular, how should invariance under changes of coordinates be imposed?
-The manner in which this question is answered, as we will see, can have profound consequences for the structure of the theory and its predictions.
+The description of a superposition of spacetimes would then involve a superposition of graphs, whose definition is usually avoided.
+Again the questions arise: `What is the appropriate mathematical framework to describe graph superpositions?
+How should invariance under changes of coordinates be imposed?'
+The manner in which theses questions are answered, as we will see in this paper, can have profound consequences for the structure of the theory and its predictions.